Erdogan dominates Turkey's uneven presidential race

 While his rivals have funded their rallies mainly from donations, Erdogan has turned his public appearances, some of them state-financed, into a show of strength, from the ground-breaking ceremony of Istanbul's third airport in June to the launch of a high-speed train line in late July.

-He criss-crossed the country in the prime ministerial jet to address supporters, effectively beginning his campaign well before the July 11 start date set by the election board.
-Erdogan's spokesman said the prime minister had ceased using his official plane and car since tighter restrictions on campaigning came into effect on July 31.
+He criss-crossed the country in the prime ministerial jet to address supporters, effectively beginning his campaign well before the July 31 start date set by the election board.
+Erdogan's spokesman said the prime minister had ceased using his official plane and car since the formal start of campaigning.

-A source in his campaign headquarters said Erdogan was Turkey's strongest political figure and "did not need any state financing" for his campaign, adding that it was neither unethical nor unlawful for him to attend opening ceremonies.

 The election board last month rejected an appeal from the main opposition party CHP that Erdogan should resign as prime minister in order to run his presidential campaign.
 Erdogan points to the election campaigns run by Barack Obama and Angela Merkel while they remained in office.